 I believe my job as a Humanist Officiant is the best.
 I love what I do.
-Working with couples on planning their marriage ceremony, being a part of their special day, or any special ceremony, is a privilege and an honour.”
+Working with couples on planning their marriage ceremony, being a part of their special day, or being a part of any special ceremony, is a privilege and an honour.

 It all began in January 2006 when, as a Municipal Clerk and Civil Marriage Officiant, Cheri officiated her first marriage ceremony in Caledon’s Town Hall and was smitten with the role.

-“I have been so fortunate to enjoy a fulfilling career, and continue to enjoy my role as a Humanist Officiant where I am able to bring humanist values of respect, responsibility, compassion and love to everything I do.
-After performing over 200 ceremonies the excitement and thrill of being a part of each and every one is still as fresh as the day I started.
+I have been so fortunate to enjoy a fulfilling career, and continue to enjoy my role as a Humanist Officiant where I am able to bring humanist values of respect, responsibility, compassion and love to everything I do.
+After officiating at countless ceremonies the excitement and thrill of being a part of each and every one is still as fresh as the day I started.